Senior Paralegal, Children's Program

 Administrative

-The Senior Paralegal ensures that all administrative aspects of their position are carried out with limited supervisory support including facility visit preparation and breakdown file and database upkeep etc. The Senior Paralegal contributes to updates and adjustments as needed to administrative systems designed to support shelter and client work.
+The Senior Paralegal ensures that all administrative aspects of their position are carried out with limited supervisory support including facility visit preparation and breakdown timekeeping file maintenance and database entries etc. The Senior Paralegal contributes to updates and adjustments as needed to administrative systems designed to support shelter and client work.

 Qualifications Required: